-Province supports feasibility study of high-speed rail line to Portland
+B.C. supports feasibility study of high-speed rail line from Portland to Vancouver

 Mr. Inslee was unavailable for an interview, but in a statement said the rail project would create construction jobs, increase workers’ mobility and access to affordable housing and reduce traffic.

 “Ultra-high speed rail will bring accelerated economic growth and integration in the Pacific Northwest,” Mr. Inslee said in the statement.
 “The funds that I’ve included in my transportation budget will help us take the next step toward making it a reality.”
-Mark Hallenbeck, director of the Washington State Transportation Centre, said a high-speed train would greatly add to the mobility of the region.

 Mark Hallenbeck, director of the Washington State Transportation Centre, said a high-speed train would greatly add to the mobility of the region.